MCJack123/CraftOS-PC/docs/plugins.md

 * `value` The value of the setting

+### `void `[`registerConfigSetting`](#PluginFunctions-structure_1ab25a170f3b9683fe3b344775c0e251ff)`(const std::string & name,int type,const std::function<int(const std::string &,void *)> & callback, void * userdata)`

+Registers a custom config setting so it can be accessed with the config API, with an optional callback.
+Pass nullptr to callback to ignore.
+#### Parameters
+* `name` The name of the setting

+* `type` The type of the setting: 0 for boolean, 1 for integer, 2 for string

+* `callback` A callback to call when the setting is changed.
+This takes the name and userdata, and returns 0 for immediate use, 1 to reboot the computer, and 2 to restart CraftOS-PC before taking effect.
+Set this to nullptr to not call a function.

+* `userdata` An optional opaque pointer to pass to the function.

 ## `PluginInfo` structure

 The [PluginInfo](#PluginInfo-structure) structure is used to hold information about a plugin.
 This structure is returned by plugin_init to indicate some properties about the plugin.
 The default values in this structure will not change any functionality - feel free to leave them at their default values, or change them to configure your plugin.